propelorm/propelorm.github.com/documentation/09-migrations.markdown

 propel.migration.dir = ${propel.output.dir}/migrations
 ```

->**Tip**<br />The `diff` task supports an additional parameter, called `editor`, which specifies a text editor to be automatically launched at the end of the task to review the generated migration.
+>**Tip**The `diff` task supports an additional parameter, called `editor`, which specifies a text editor to be automatically launched at the end of the task to review the generated migration.
 Unfortunately, only editors launched in another window are accepted.
 Mac users will find it useful, though:

 ```bash
 $ propel diff --editor=mate